UnderV/py3tools/README.md

 # py3tools
 ### License
-GNU General Public License Version 3
+GNU LESSER General Public License Version 3
+Please commit You changes made for this project.
+Otherwise there is no limitation to use this software for private or commercial use.

 ### Description
 Some handy system tools.